nicholasdower/arj/README.md

 end
 ```

-And used like:
+Example usage:

 ```ruby
 job = SampleJob.perform_later
 job.update!(queue_name: 'some queue')
 ```

-## Workers
+## Worker

-Execute all availble jobs using a worker:
+To execute all available jobs:

 ```ruby
 Arj::Worker.new.work_off
 ```

-Start a worker which will execute jobs as they become available:
+To start a worker which will execute jobs as they become available:

 ```ruby
 Arj::Worker.new.start
 ```

-Start a job with custom criteria:
+To start a worker with custom criteria:

 ```ruby
 Arj::Worker.new(description: 'Arj::Worker(first)', source: -> { Arj.first }).start